Emceelamb/curriculum-vitae/content.md

   institute: Unconference at ITP NYU
   city: New York City
   goals:
-    - Introduction to Bash scripting
+    - Introduction to Bash scripting language for beginner coders
-    - Explore mindfulness and technology
+    - Explore automation as a meditative practice
 - year: 2019
   title: Network Operator
   subject: Performance
   institute: NIME 2019
   city: New York City
   goals:
-    - Explore computer networking technology as medium for musical expression
+    - Created a system of 9 networked Raspberry Pi's to create a percussive instrument
-    - Live network programming
+    - Developed custom servers to trigger motors based on network activity
 - year: 2019
   title: Lincoln Center Campus Accessibility Map
   subject: Digital Map
   institute: Lincoln Center for the Performing Arts
   city: New York City
   goals:
-    - Create an accessible digital map of the Lincoln Center Campus
+    - Created a  digital map of the Lincoln Center Campus that is fully compliant to WCAG 2.1 standards
-    - Extend Google Maps API to incorporate WAI-ARIA features
+    - Extended Google Maps API to incorporate WAI-ARIA features

 # Settings
 mainfont: Crimson